-Tis the season for snowballs, snowmen and all around cold weather.
+Tis the season for snowballs, sleds, snowmen and all-around cold weather.
 That also means it’s time to make sure your kids are prepared to take on the snow.
 A crucial part of your child’s winter wear is their gloves.

 While a cheap knit pair of gloves might be okay for cool to moderate winter weather, a good pair of insulated winter gloves make all the difference.
 We’ve searched high and low, sifted through the overwhelming amount of winter gloves for sale and come up with a list of 10 of the best winter gloves for kids that will keep their digits warm this winter.

 This list consists of gloves that work great for wetter climates (which means more snowball fights!) while others work better for cold dry winter climates and for activities such as skiing and snowboarding.

 But before we get to the list, here are a few things you should know before choosing the right pair of gloves for your child.